1924–25 FA Cup: First round proper

 32 matches were scheduled to be played on Saturday, 10 January 1925.
 Six matches were drawn and went to replays in the following midweek fixture, of which two went to another replay.
+The Tie 2 replay at Holker Street was Barrow's seventh Cup fixture in a month, as the club's sixth qualifying round match against Gillingham had gone to a fourth replay.

 Second round proper

 The 16 Second Round matches were played on Saturday, 31 January 1925.
 Five matches were drawn, with replays taking place in the following midweek fixture.
 One of these then went to a second replay played the following week.

 Third round proper

 The eight Third Round matches were scheduled for Saturday, 21 February 1925.
 Four matches were drawn and went to replays in the following midweek fixture.

 Fourth round proper

-The four Fourth Round matches were scheduled for Saturday, 7 March 1925.
+The four Fourth round matches were scheduled for Saturday, 7 March 1925.
 There were no replays.

 Semi-finals

 The semi-final matches were played on Saturday, 28 March 1925.
 The matches ended in victories for Sheffield United and Cardiff City, who went on to meet in the final at Wembley.